Our Approach

 1984

-Karen and Jon become partners and co-found Humanities Software, producing process-based learning resources and training programs.
+Karen and Jon partner to co-found Humanities Software, producing process-based learning resources and training programs.
+Jon does writing workshops across the country.
+Apple, IBM, McGraw Hill & others feature their work.
 The company is acquired by Renaissance Learning in 1999.

 -